Top Gospel Songs — May 2026

 Monthly Top 5 per subgenre.
-Performance measured by streams, downloads, and influence.
+Ranked by streams, downloads, likes, and views — reset every calendar month.

 Afro-Gospel